lzdh/IHS-H2-Bioinformatics-Drug-Target/README.md

 ### In `BestNN_circ`:

-- bestNN_circ_col{x}: saved neural network model pretrained on training set for the protein target in column x (x ranges from 0 to 17).
+- `bestNN_circ_col{x}`: saved neural network model pretrained on training set for the protein target in column x (x ranges from 0 to 17).
 The model use the  architecture in `src/NN_arch.pk`.